Diversity is important in science, in nature, in business and in communities.

 Male researchers thought only male birds sang.
 Women researchers showed that they were wrong.

 For over 150 years everybody 'knew' that only male birds sang.
 Like many beliefs, however, this was shown to be false.
 In the 1990's when women entered the field of ornithology, the study of birds, they started to document that female birds also sang.
 Female bird song is widespread especially in the tropics, female birds have complex songs, and in some species bird pairs even sing duets with each other!
+For more on this see Birds News.

 So why didn't the male scientists notice this before women documented female bird songs?
 Isn't science supposed to be unbiased?